 Becoming efficient at something means you’re flowing like water.
 You’re delivering what needs to be delivered.
 You’re nailing it.

-And this requires an insane amount of focus and discipline.
+This requires an insane amount of focus and discipline.

 But efficiency isn’t all-encompassing.